-If you’ve already registered for next Coastrek in 2019, or if you are thinking about joining the epic 30km or 60km trek along Sydney’s beautiful coastline on March 15th next year, this article is for you.
+If you’ve already pre-registered for Coastrek in 2020, or if you are thinking about joining the epic 30km or 60km trek along Sydney’s beautiful coastline on March 15th next year, this article is for you.
 To get the insider know-how for race day, we spoke to trek athelete and event director Lisa Marshall from Coastrek to find out what it takes to finish this amazing race.

 “Preparing your body, mind and team to take part in a 30 or 60km Coastrek is a journey.
 My top tip to anyone taking this on as a team goal is that you should view it as a journey to health and fitness from the start.
 Put in the training, have fun while you do it, and you will be rewarded!

 1. Train enough: Depending on your current fitness level, I highly recommend you start training a minimum of 12 weeks out from event day if you have a good level of fitness and have taken part in similar events.
 Double this time if you are a newbie to these kind of endurance events and are building up your fitness.
 A 12-week training plan will be delivered to your inbox each week from Coastrek when you register with trek training workouts and time efficient HIIT (high intensity interval training) workouts for the outdoors to get you fitter faster.
 Combine HIIT training with trek training and then a long endurance walk with your team every second week, and you will get the most out of your training!

 2. Avoid junk miles: too many people think that clocking up hours of trail walking makes for success.
 It doesn’t.
 You have to be time efficient with your training, and use a combination of interval style workouts to get you fitter, with some longer walks every two weeks.
 Whatever you do, please don’t drive your body and teammates in to the ground by walking miles and miles each week, as you will likely end up injured, short of time, tired and not necessarily any fitter than when you started out!